NekoNyaDevs/backend/README.md

 Change the file `src/config.example.ts` to `config.ts` and change the values to your liking.
 The configuration file is commented so you can easily understand what each value does.

-Don't forget to add images in the categories inside of the `images` folder.
+Don't forget to add images in the categories inside the `images` folder.

 ### 🚀・Run